april-knights/Legislature/Statutes/Knight Moderation.md

 ### RULES for Knights
 1. Follow the rules above.
 1. Be kind ~ A true Knight is always honorable.
 1. Listen to your superiors ~ Our discipline is where we get our strength.
-Always follow #⁠orders.
+Always follow #⁠orders and #laws.
 1. Keep it secret ~ Do not leak any material from channels that are not open to the public.
 Make sure whoever you are talking to is authorized to see the information you are discussing.
 1. Loyalty above all ~ We rely on the loyalty of our knights.
 Do not take actions that may harm the Order or its members.
 1. Uphold integrity ~ Do not abuse the powers and privileges granted to you by your rank or position.

+NOTE: Abusing the powers of moderation granted within this law violates the tenet of "Uphold integrity", and therefore is also a misdeed.

 ## Section II - Knights